CO-FOUNDER AND ADVISOR

-A recognized leader on housing, transportation and economic development issues, Frank Fernandez serves as the Executive Director of Green Doors, a non-profit group devoted to transforming lives and neighborhoods for people in need in Central Texas.
+A recognized leader on housing, transportation and economic development issues, Frank Fernandez currently serves as Vice President of Community Development at The Arthur M. Blank Family Foundation in Atlanta, Georgia.
+Before relocating to Atlanta, Frank served as the Executive Director of Green Doors, a non-profit group devoted to transforming lives and neighborhoods for people in need in Central Texas.

 Frank has worked extensively to help create housing solutions across the income spectrum.
-He is the co-founder of HousingWorks, an Austin-based affordable housing advocacy coalition, and serves as the chair of the Texas Supportive Housing Coalition.
-Frank also led the successful 2006 campaign to pass $55 million in municipal bonds to support affordable housing in Austin.
-Currently Frank serves as Chair of the City of Austin’s 2012 Bond Election Advisory Task Force.
+He is the co-founder of HousingWorks, an Austin-based affordable housing advocacy coalition, and served as the chair of the Texas Supportive Housing Coalition.
+Frank also led the successful 2006 campaign to pass $55 million in municipal bonds to support affordable housing in Austin, and served as Chair of the City of Austin’s 2012 Bond Election Advisory Task Force.

-Frank is also actively engaged on transportation issues, serving on the Board of Capital Metro, Central Texas’ public transit agency.
-He is currently chair of the agency’s Finance & Audit Committee.
+Frank is also active on transportation issues, having served on the Board of Capital Metro, Central Texas’ public transit agency, including service as chair of the agency’s Finance & Audit Committee.
 Frank also co-founded and served as chair of the Alliance for Public Transportation, a non-profit group promoting progressive transit initiatives, and is a former board member of CAMPO, the Metropolitan Planning Organization for Central Texas.

 Prior to joining Green Doors in 2006, Frank served for five years as Deputy Director of PeopleFund, a community development financial institution.
 He previously worked as a public sector financial analyst for Salomon Smith Barney in New York City, structuring over $1 billion in financial transactions.
 Frank has also provided consulting services to a wide variety of clients over the past decade, including universities, non-profits, trade associations, and foundations.